 Facebook might be the most convenient networking hub.
-In this group, members connect with other business owners, share events, and participate in themed discussions based on each day of the week (like Tech Tuesday and Winning Wednesday).
+In this group, members connect with other business owners, share events, and participate in themed discussions.

-This group is the virtual clubhouse of the Women In Business Club.
-The goal is for people to share what they’re working on and get honest answers to their biggest business questions.
+This group is the virtual clubhouse of the Women Owned Business Club, a networking organization and business development center providing with affordable services to promote their products and growing businesses.
+The goal of the online group is for people to share what they’re working on and get honest answers to their biggest business questions.

-Run by Main Street Mamas, a San Francisco-based parenting community, this group provides a space for mom entrepreneurs (or mompreneurs) to get support from other working mothers.
+Run by Main Street Mamas, a San Francisco-based parenting community and entrepreneurs’ organization that also has in-person events for women with local businesses, this Facebook group provides a space for mom entrepreneurs (or mompreneurs) to get support from other working mothers.

-Seventeen-year-old entrepreneur Tanner Planes started this group to help other business owners get the courage to start their own ventures.
+When he was a teenager, entrepreneur Tanner Planes started this group in 2016 to help other business owners get the courage to start their own ventures.
 If you’re just starting out and looking for advice from others at the same stage, this group might be exactly what you need.

-BlackOBP is a space for African-American-owned businesses to promote what they do, share wins and challenges, and get support from fellow business owners across the country.
+BlackOBP is a space for African-American-owned businesses to promote what they do, share wins and challenges, and get support from fellow business professionals across the country.